Sitges: History

+For most of the Civil War (1936-1939), Sitges was controlled by Republican forces, with the ensuing repression against members of the Catholic Church and conservatives in general, until Franco's troops seized the town in January 1939 and repressed the elites that had ruled the town during the Second Republic and the war.

+The British war journalist Henry Buckley (author of The Life and Death of the Spanish Republic, 1940) lived for a few months in Sitges during the conflict, marrying a local woman.
+He would eventually retire in the mid-1960s in the town, where he purchased a house and died in 1972.

 In 1958, political leaders (Liberals and Conservatives) from the country of Colombia met in Sitges and signed a peace treaty, the "Declaration of Sitges", instituting a consociationalist democracy in Colombia and creating the National Front.

 Geography

 The municipality of Sitges is located in the Garraf comarca.
-It is bordered to the north by the municipalities of Olivella and Begues, to the west by Sant Pere de Ribes and Villanova i la Geltrú, to the east by Gavá and Castelldefels, and to the south by the Mediterranean Sea.
+It is bordered to the north by the municipalities of Olivella and Begues, to the west by Sant Pere de Ribes and Vilanova i la Geltrú, to the east by Gavà and Castelldefels, and to the south by the Mediterranean Sea.

 Carnival

 For over a century, Sitges has celebrated Carnestoltes, or Carnival, between the months of February and March, according to the liturgical calendar.
-The festivities begin on Dijous Gras, or Fat Thursday, with King Carnestoltes’ arrival.
+The festivities begin on Dijous Gras, or Fat Thursday, with King Carnestoltes' arrival.
 They continue until the burial of the sardine — late afternoon on Ash Wednesday.

 Folk dances and xatonades (traditional local salad served with assorted omelets) are also characteristic carnival elements.
 The two most important moments are the Rua de la Disbauxa, or the Debauchery Parade, on Sunday night and the Rua de l'Extermini, or Extermination Parade, on Tuesday night.
 Around forty floats with more than 2,000 participants fill Sitges.
 Many people come from all around to see it, describing it as a favourite time of year because of the celebration.